Cyberw1ng/Bug-Bounty/README.md

 # Bug Bounty Notes - [Visit Medium for Writeups](https://cyberw1ng.medium.com)

-This repository is a collection of bug bounty materials, reports, tools, automation scripts, tips, and tricks to aid you in your bug hunting journey.
+This repository is a collection of bug bounty materials, reports, tools, automation scripts, tips, and tricks to aid you in your bug-hunting journey.

 ## Table of Contents